 The Project would result in less than significant off-site construction noise impacts.
 However, the related projects could generate construction truck trips, when added to the Project's construction vehicle trips, that could generate noise in excess of the significance threshold.
 Therefore, the Project's contribution to cumulative off-site construction noise would be cumulatively considerable and would represent a significant and unavoidable impact.
 No additional feasible mitigation measures are available for the Project to implement to further reduce impacts.
 Residential land uses comprise the majority of existing sensitive uses within the Project Site area that could be impacted by the increase in traffic generated noise levels.
 Construction of sound barriers would be inappropriate for residential land uses that face the roadway as it would be impractical and create aesthetic and access concerns.
-Therefore, given that it is possible that the Project and related projects could contribute to cumulative off-site construction traffic noise levels and could exceed a significance threshold with sufficiently high cumulative traffic levels, cumulative off-site construction traffic noise impacts would be temporarily significant and unavoidable.
+Therefore, given that it is possible that the Project and related projects could contribute to cumulative off-site construction traffic noise levels, cumulative off-site construction traffic noise impacts would be temporarily significant and unavoidable.